ospatil/generator-node-typescript/README.md

 - I use _npm_ to fetch type definitions making life so much easier.
 You can find more information on [https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/](https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/).
 - I use _mocha_ as testing framework as it allows easier test runs from command line.
 Also, one of the most important things regarding testing is **now you can write tests in TypeScript itself**.
 The out-of-box configuration includes use of [ts-node](https://github.com/TypeStrong/ts-node) as mocha compiler allowing executing specs written in TypeScript without compiling them first.
 - I need **no global dependencies**.
 Every dependency such as _TypeScript_ and _tslint_ is installed as local dev dependency allowing you to freely use different versions of these for different modules.
-- I provide test covergae support using _istanbul_.
+- I provide test coverage support using _istanbul_.
 - I provide nice integration with [VS Code editor](https://code.visualstudio.com/).
 I configure `build`, `clean`, `lint`, `coverage` and `test` tasks that you can run using `Run Task` option.

 ## License